NateA-dev/Infectious-Diseases-Modeling/README.md

 # Infectious-Diseases-Modeling
-All of the code and models I am programming for the infectious diseases dynamics and modeling class (spring semester 2026) will be here
+All of the code and models I am programming for the infectious diseases dynamics and modeling class (spring semester 2026) will be here. i think. or at least the big projects. still figuring out how all this works :)